Keto Avocado Smoothie Bowl

 How to Make Your Smoothie Bowl Creamy?

-Start with less nut milk – coconut milk, macadamia nut milk, or heavy cream all work.
-Drizzle it in slowly until you hit the thickness you want.
-Almond milk works great too.
+Start with less nut milk than you think you need.
+Coconut milk, macadamia nut milk, or heavy cream all work.
+I drizzle it in slowly while blending until I hit the right thickness.
+You can always add more liquid, but you can’t take it back.

 Variations and Extras

-Chia seeds are one of my favorite additions.
-They look great, they’re packed with antioxidants, fiber, omega-3s, and protein, and they help keep you full longer.
+Chia seeds are one of my go-to additions.
+They’re packed with fiber, omega-3s, and protein, and they help keep me full longer.

-For something richer, add a dollop of nut or seed butter – sun butter, pecan butter, or almond butter.
-So satisfying.
+For something richer, add a dollop of nut butter or seed butter.
+Sun butter, pecan butter, almond butter.
+A big spoonful of almond butter right in the center is probably my favorite way to eat this.

-Try goji berries or acai (the powder or actual berries).
-A couple teaspoons of matcha powder is another favorite – the green tea flavor works so well with the sweet berries.
+Try goji berries or acai powder sprinkled on top.
+A couple teaspoons of matcha powder works surprisingly well with the sweet berries.
+I was not expecting to like that combo as much as I do.

-A couple tablespoons of MCT oil adds extra fat to keep you full and helps with mental clarity.
+A tablespoon or two of MCT oil adds extra fat and helps with mental clarity throughout the morning.

-A few drops of lemon juice adds a nice citrusy edge that balances the sweetness.
+A few drops of lemon juice add a citrusy edge that balances the sweetness.
+I do this when I’m heavy on blueberries.

 a thick berry bowl with seeds and berries on top and scattered around